leonus96/tts_azure/README.md

 ```

 **NOTE**: The Azure API allows you to use the authentication token (automatically obeyed by this package) only for 10 minutes, so this package updates the token in a minimum time of 9 minutes.

-### Complete Example
-There is a very simple example project in the example folder.
-Check it out.
-Otherwise, keep reading to get up and running.

 *Author: [@leonus96](https://github.com/leonus96)*